sandrorzimmer/countries/README.md

 ### How does the application work?
 There is only a select field.
 User selects a country from the list and<br>
-a card with the country information is shown.
+a card with country information is shown.
 Behind the curtains, this is what happens:
-* A function gets all the countries names to build the select field.
+* A function gets all the countries' names to build the select field.
 * User selects a country.
 Then a function searches the info to be shown, including:
   * An image of the country's flag
   * Region